h5md/h5md/draft.rst

 system under consideration.
 There may be one or several groups in the trajectory group, as needed, but the trajectory group may only contain groups.
-Inside of these subgroups, for each kind of trajectory information there is a group that contains datasets "sample", "step", and "time".
+Inside of these subgroups, for each kind of trajectory information there is a group that contains datasets "value", "step", and "time".

 * Standardised subgroups are "position", "velocity", "force" and "species".

-* The "sample" dataset holds the actual data and has dimensions
+* The "value" dataset holds the actual data and has dimensions
   \[variable\]\[N\]\[D\], where the variable dimension is present to accumulate time steps.